openepicdev/maintaine.rs/source/bxcodec.md

 One of the biggest challenges is prioritizing.
 For example, I have a full-time job, which involves dealing with business issues and sometimes tight deadlines.
 It can be stressful and frustrating.
 These conditions only lead me to deprioritize the libraries that I maintain.
 I felt guilty because I sometimes see people raising issues, yet I never reply until five months later.
 This has become a problem.
 For some important libraries used by many people, such as [faker](https://github.com/bxcodec/faker), I moved them to a new GitHub organization, where I can invite other contributors to help me maintain them.
 However, for libraries that are not widely used, I maintain them myself.

 I remembered that GitHub released a new feature about donations, but still, my projects are not significant enough to make people willing to donate.
 It’s just a small library that can be easily replaced by others.
-So donations are really not helping me to stay motivated; I can’t switch careers to be a full-time open-source maintainer.
+So donations are really not helping me to stay motivated; I can’t switch careers to be a full-time Open Source maintainer.
 Maintaining Open Source is a noble responsibility; you must not expect anything in return.
 When people donate, don’t take it for granted; instead, be more serious about maintaining the project.

 To address this motivation or prioritization issue, I actually made my library used by the company I worked for.
 For example, this library [dbresolver](https://github.com/bxcodec/dbresolver) is about managing DB connections for both RW and RO connections with load balancer functionality.
 I created this while working at Xendit, the biggest payment gateway in Southeast Asia.
-This library is used in one of the core projects at Xendit, which gives me some responsibility to maintain the open-source version since I have a real user utilizing it.
+This library is used in one of the core projects at Xendit, which gives me some responsibility to maintain the Open Source version since I have a real user utilizing it.
 Additionally, I can leverage it for marketing by saying, 'Hey, this company is using this' – even though I was the one who developed it, LOL.

 ## **Final Thoughts**